ShawnHymel/introduction-to-rtos/README.md

 The only exception to this is the *images* directory, which is where I keep images for this repository.

+PowerPoint slides used in each video can be found within the respective *xx-<name of chapter>* directory.

 ## License

+PowerPoint slides are licensed under the [Creative Commons CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 All code in this repository, unless otherwise noted, is licensed under the [Zero-Clause BSD / Free Public License 1.0.0 (0BSD)](https://opensource.org/licenses/0BSD).